ppearson/prod/README.md

 are currently supported.

-Below is an example control script which adds a new user, installs fail2ban, stops the fail2ban service, creates local copies of the fail2ban config and jail files, edits the local copy, starts the fail2ban service, and then adds a new firewall rule.
+Below is an example control script which adds a new user, installs fail2ban, stops the fail2ban service, creates local copies of the fail2ban config and jail files, edits the local copy, starts the fail2ban service, then adds a new firewall rule and enables public key authentication to sshd and disables password authentication to sshd.
+Other examples can be found in the examples/control/ directory.

     ---
     provider: linux_debian